Data-and-Trust-Alliance/DPS/specification.md

 Data transparency is critical.
 Trust in the insights and decisions coming from both traditional data and AI applications depends on understanding the origin, lineage, and rights associated with the data that feeds them.
 Lack of transparency has real costs, including unnecessary risks and foregone opportunities.
 And yet, many organizations today cannot answer basic data questions without considerable difficulty and investment.

 To realize the value of data and AI requires a reliable cross-industry baseline of data transparency.
-The Data Provenance Standard proposes a solution.
+The Data Provenance Standards propose a solution.

 **Table of Contents**